 Learn more about the PCCC here.

-Rates are per unit and based on the complexity of the project, which includes data size, technical assistance to run queries, compile the data, assist in analysis, provide project guidance, oversight and administrative responsibilities.
-The final estimate, which will done by calculating the total units required for the project, will be provided by Dr. Kochilas after a review of the aims and scope of the proposed outcomes research.
-External projects will add a 10% administrative fee.
+Rates are based on the complexity of the project, which includes data size, technical assistance to run queries, compiling of data, cleaning of data set, project guidance, oversight and administrative responsibilities.
+The final estimate, which will be done by calculating the total patients required for the project, will be provided by Dr. Kochilas after a review of the aims and scope of the proposed outcomes research.
+External projects have an added 10% administrative fee.

 Once you have discussed your project, before accessing the database you will need to complete a Data Use Agreement.
 You will be directed to use this form when necessary.